hathibelagal-dev/instantpolyglot/docs/eng/Swahili.md

 **Unasoma?**
 you-PRES-read
-"Are you reading?"
+“Are you reading?”

 **Je, unasoma?**
 Q you-PRES-read
-"Are you reading?"
+“Are you reading?”

 Wh-questions use interrogative words in situ:

 **Unasoma nini?**
 you-PRES-read what
-"What are you reading?"
+“What are you reading?”

 **Unaenda wapi?**
 you-PRES-go where
-"Where are you going?"
+“Where are you going?”

 ### Relative Clauses